Oct. 28, 2020 -

 The bike had these extras:

-bagsIt came with the tool kit and an extra oil filter.
-There was also a disk brake lock.
+bagsIt came with the tool kit and an extra oil filter and a disk brake lock.

 Flexible covers for the handlebar wiring